Hedging with physical or cash settlement under transient multiplicative price impact: Introduction

-For non-covered options, one needs to distinguish between physical and cash delivery specifications for the option settlement.
-It is intuitively clear that the price of such options, at least at maturity, can depend on the current level of market impact since delivering the asset physically could require a terminal block trade whose cost can depend on the current volume imbalance in the limit order book.
-We formulate the superhedging problem for non-covered options as a stochastic target problem and prove a Dynamic Programming Principle (DPP) along reduced coordinates for \emph{the effective price and impact processes}, which represent the price and impact levels that would prevail if the large trader were to unwind her (long or short) position in the underlying risky asset immediately.
-Along these reduced coordinates, the DPP provides a way to compare at stopping times the \emph{instantaneous liquidation wealth} and the (minimal) superhedging price.
-This enables us to characterize the superhedging price as the viscosity solution to a non-linear pricing pde, which is a semi-linear Black-Scholes equation.
-Its nonlinearity involves the (non-parametric) price impact and the resilience functions as well.
-Moreover, if it has a sufficiently regular solution, it yields an optimal strategy which is \emph{replicating} the option payoff as the solution to the superhedging problem.
+We formulate the superhedging problem as a stochastic target problem and prove a Dynamic Programming Principle (DPP) along reduced coordinates for \emph{the effective price and impact processes}, which represent the price and impact levels that would prevail if the large trader were to unwind her (long or short) position in the underlying risky asset immediately.
+Along the reduced coordinates, the DPP provides a way to compare at stopping times the \emph{instantaneous liquidation wealth} and the (minimal) superhedging price, what permits to characterize the superhedging price as the viscosity solution to a non-linear pricing PDE, which is a semi-linear extension of the Black-Scholes equation, whose non-linearity involves the (non-parametric) price impact and the resilience functions as well.
+If the PDE has a sufficiently regular solution, it yields an optimal strategy which is even \emph{replicating} the option payoff in the required settlement units.
 This strategy incorporates the transient nature of impact in that it depends on the effective level of impact.
-Our analysis can be generalized to combined transient and permanent price impact, where the latter impact component is one that is persistent over time without resilience effects, see \Cref{sec:permanent impact}.
+Our analysis is also motivated by analytical tractability.
+It shows how effects from transience of price impact arise in a basically complete model without other additional frictions from transaction costs or constraints, with scope for results beyond the ones of the present paper as outlined in \cref{sec:permanent impact}.